What You’ll Learn 🖥️

 four Y (amplitudes) axis scaling types (Linear, Logarithmic, 0 dB and Noise dB and Ref. dB scaled)

-Select the axis type from the drop-down list according to your application.
+You can also select the axis type from the drop-down menu to suit your specific needs.

 Number of ticks

-You can select between Automatic, Step and Division options for Ticks type for both X and Y-axis
+You can select between Automatic, Step, and Division options for the Ticks type on both the X and Y axes.

 Amplitude display

-From the Amplitude display drop-down list we can select different types of amplitude scaling of the FFT.
-Basic setting is Amplitude (Auto), which shows for pure sine wave the amplitude of the sine.
+From the Amplitude Display drop-down list, you can select different types of amplitude scaling for the FFT.
+The default setting is Amplitude (Auto), which, for a pure sine wave, displays the actual amplitude of the sine.

 Amplitude type | Units | Description |